BGL-BT-SDET/technical-tests/CTM-SDET-test.md

 We would like you to take a look at the energy comparison journey.
 You can find it here: https://energy.comparethemarket.com/energy/v2/?AFFCLIE=TST

-Please ensure you use the above URL with the AFFCLIE code so that it doesn't affect the energy teams metrics!
+Please ensure you use the above URL with the AFFCLIE code so that it doesn't affect the energy team's metrics!

 Using a test framework of your choice, in a language of your choice, write three tests that you think provide the best coverage of the functionality that is possible in 3 tests.